hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 * Enables time-series graphs for the HPE OneView Server hardware utilization statistics and HPE Virtual Connect modules utilization statistics.
 * Supports collecting metrics from any API (simply requires the appropriate PowerShell script for the collection)
 * Provides a flexible solution using widely used and cross-platform scripting language.
-* Cross-platform support, all components can be installed on Windows or Linux.
+* Cross-platform support, all components can be installed on Microsoft Windows or Linux.

 Cons: